 Rifle Falls State Park is tiny, and most of it is taken up by a campground.
 We arrived early and most of the campers had not yet begun to stir.
 We paid our $7, parked in the tiny day-use lot and walked a quarter mile to the falls.
 See what I mean about patches of lushness?

-After admiring the falls for a while, I discovered a trial that led along the cliffs to the right.
+After admiring the falls for a while, I discovered a trail that led along the cliffs to the right.
 The rocks were full of holes and crevices, many of them amounting to caves.

 The trail climbed gently up behind the rocks, and we soon discovered two ponds.
 I know there’s a state fish hatchery nearby, and I’m thinking these ponds are, or were, part of it.
 There were two guys fishing in one of them.